 This diagram shows examples of visible tsunami damage in the village of Lhoknga (Aceh Besar) 4 years after the tsunami.
 Photo's of a new bridge and the tsunami-alarm have been included.
+In several places the floors and foundations of wiped out dwellings leave undefined public spaces.

 Nice way to show the impact of the disaster!
 Hope you are doing well.
 I wish we had such a luxurious place to live in as you do!
 We'll have to do with the cockroach guesthouse in a lively slum area.
 But that's quite cool, and the people are very kind :)